tldr-pages/tldr/pages/linux/wall.md

 # wall

-> write a message on the terminals of users currently logged in
+> Write a message on the terminals of users currently logged in.
-> only available to super-user
+> Only available to super-user.

-- send a message
+- Send a message:

 `echo "{{message}}" | wall`

-- send a message from a file
+- Send a message from a file:

 `wall {{file}}`

-- send a message with timeout (default 300)
+- Send a message with timeout (default 300):

 `wall -t {{seconds}} {{file}}`